Daphnandra johnsonii: Leaf comparison with common sassafras

-Flowers & fruit
+Flowers and fruit

 Tiny flowers appear in spring, on long flower stems.
 The flowers are white with pinkish red margins, forming on panicles or racemes, 3 to 8 cm long.
 The sepals and petals are around 1 to 3 mm.
 The fruiting capsule is woody and hairless, around 15 to 20 mm long, opening in two sections.
 Mature seeds are feathery.

 Regeneration

 Healthy seeds germinate readily within a month of sowing.

 Plants often don't produce fertile fruit in the wild and these fruit are shorter and rounder than the viable fruit.
 These short fruit appear to be galled and contain no seed but contain many silky hairs or plumes that are normally attached to the seeds.
 Some trees contain a mixture of both short, galled fruits and long fertile fruits.
 Most trees seem to only produce galled fruits and trees that produce only fertile fruits are rare.

 Daphnandra johnsonii also has a limited ability to colonize new areas.
 Its main survival strategy is the ability to sucker and coppice.